 Spreading the word

-Social media therefore is a highly effective tool to alarm people in case of a national disaster.
-However, depending on the situation, organisations may not want to spread news about an (internal) crisis to the world.
-With crisis communication over social media, you can quickly lose control over the way your message is shared, interpreted and responded to.
-Clearly this is not desirable when a selected group of employees need to be targeted.
+Social media, therefore, is a highly effective tool to alarm people in case of a national disaster.
+However, depending on the situation, organizations may not want to spread the news about an (internal) crisis to the world.
+With crisis communication over social media, you can quickly lose control over the way your message is shared, interpreted, and responded to.
+Clearly, this is not desirable when a selected group of employees need to be targeted.

 Targeted reach for internal alerts

 If you don’t have a company app or if your target audience might not have an internet connection available, both social media and Push messaging will not suffice.
 In that case, sending out SMS is your most reliable option.
 As discussed in a CNN interview, “SMS is the base layer of database communications on phones.
 And because every system supports SMS, you can always rely on it as a minimum level of communication.”
 So, if you need to reach people in areas with minimum internet reach, if the internet connection might be compromised or when if audience may not have a smartphone, SMS is the way to go.
 Just like with social media, you can allow your receivers to reply with more information or questions if you enable replies.